Description

 Impact

-libgphoto2 contains a buffer over‑read in the function ptp_unpack_EOS_FocusInfoEx that can be triggered by crafted data from an untrusted USB device, causing the library to read beyond allocated memory and crash.
+libgphoto2 contains a buffer over‑read in the function ptp_unpack_EOS_FocusInfoEx that can be triggered by crafted data from an untrusted USB device.
+The library reads beyond allocated memory (CWE‑125) and uses an invalid index into an array (CWE‑126), causing a crash.
 This results in a denial‑of‑service condition for any application that relies on libgphoto2, and could destabilise the host system if the crash propagates.
-The weakness is classified as CWE-126.

 Affected Systems